-In order for students to be eligible for participation in the Performance-Based Exit Option Program, they must
+In order for students to be eligible for participation in the Performance-Based Exit Option Program, they must meet the following criteria:

-- a) Is behind to graduate with their kindergarten cohort due to over age for grade, - b) Be behind in credits or have a GPA that is less than 2.0, - c) Be approved by Principal, School Counselor, and Exit Option Coordinator, - d) Demonstrate a reading level of at least 9th grade as evidenced by a TABE test, - e) Earn passing scores (as defined by the State of Florida) on the FCAT reading and math or scores on other assessments that are approved by the State of Florida - f) Have Parent/Guardian notification and consent.
+- a.
+Will not graduate - b.
+Be behind in credits or have a GPA that is less than 2.0 - c.
+Be approved by Principal, School Counselor, and Exit Option Coordinator - d.
+Demonstrate a reading level of at least 9th grade as evidenced by a TABE test - e.
+Earn passing scores (as defined by the State of Florida) on the FCAT reading and math or scores on other assessments that are approved by the State of Florida - f.
+Have Parent/Guardian notification and consent